Hidden thyroid dysfunction symptoms when standard TSH test appears normal Adelaide

 The Core Concept: Why “Normal” Thyroid Tests Can Miss Dysfunction

-The thyroid is a regulatory gland that influences metabolic rate, energy production, temperature regulation, and neurological function.
-While TSH is commonly used as a screening tool, it reflects pituitary signalling rather than thyroid hormone activity at the tissue level (2,4).
+The thyroid gland produces hormones that regulate basal metabolic rate, thermogenesis, neurological development, and mitochondrial energy production throughout the body.
+While TSH, secreted by the anterior pituitary gland, is commonly used as a first-line screening tool, it reflects hypothalamic-pituitary-thyroid (HPT) axis signalling rather than thyroid hormone activity at the cellular level (2,4).
 For an overview of thyroid physiology and common patterns of dysfunction, see our thyroid health resource.

-For thyroid hormones to exert their effects, they must be produced, converted, transported, and utilised efficiently.
+For thyroid hormones to exert their effects, they must be synthesised in the thyroid follicular cells, converted from T4 to T3 by selenoprotein deiodinase enzymes, transported via binding proteins including TBG and transthyretin, and utilised at nuclear thyroid hormone receptors (TR-alpha and TR-beta).
 Disruption at any of these stages may contribute to symptoms, even when TSH remains within laboratory reference ranges (3,5).

 Deeper Drivers of Thyroid Dysfunction